SathyaBhat/spotify-dl/README.md

 #### Running tests

 At the moment, there are barely any tests but PRs always welcome to improve this.
+Tests are setup and run with pytest, run

+    make tests

+to run the tests with [Make](https://www.gnu.org/software/make/)

 ### Thanks and Credits

+Take a look at [CONTRIBUTORS](https://github.com/SathyaBhat/spotify-dl/graphs/contributors) for a list of all people who have helped and contributed to the project.

 ### Issues, Feedback, Contact details